Our Goddess has one snake in each of her hands. We worship her with devotion each day.

 10. Set up an altar for her.

 Sculptures of the Minoan Snake goddess can easily be found on Etsy, which is a solid place to start.
+I got mine from a gift shop by Knossos.
 Beyond the snake imagery, implementing owl imagery would work too!
 In the reconstruction of her sculpture, a cat was added atop of her head.
 However, cats didn’t seem to be an important symbol to the Minoans.
-Many speculate that it was in fact an owl.
-In fact, there’s an owl in the replica I bought from Crete.
-I’ll dedicate an entire post to her altar setup in a future post!
+Many speculate that it was in fact an owl (there’s an owl in the replica I have, which you can see in the photo above).